 Partly from burnout, workers think their workplace contributes to their higher levels of stress.
 Wellness programs are great, but just reminding employees to meditate before they start their workday or offering a gym membership isn’t enough.
 Employers need to treat the whole employee, including taking a hard look at an employee’s learning style, manager, workload, and personal and professional goals.

-9. Almost 40% of workers who quit do so in their first year (Work Institute)
+9. Nearly 1 in 5 workers quit in their first year (BambooHR)

 It’s often agreed that it takes several months before a new hire is up and running.
 Your company may be evaluating them and their productivity, making internal decisions about whether the employee was a good hire—and they’re also doing the same to you.
 In that first year, they’ll learn if the work is what was described during the interview, how their manager treats them, and if they’re really passionate about the work they’re doing.